The Andrew Marr Show: Gordon Brown health claims

 In September 2009 the BBC received hundreds of complaints over the questioning of Prime Minister Gordon Brown, after Marr questioned Brown on the health of his eyes, and whether he used prescription painkillers, during a long and wide-ranging interview.
 Marr asked the question: "A lot of people in this country use prescription painkillers and pills to help them get through.
 Are you one of them?"
 Brown replied: "No. I think this is the sort of questioning which is all too often entering the lexicon of British politics."

 Public figures and politicians had a range of views on the line of questioning.
-Ben Bradshaw and Lord Mandelson, both members of Brown's Cabinet, criticised the questioning, with Mandelson saying it showed "personal intrusiveness" and alleged the question was based on false rumours being spread by "extreme right wing" bloggers.
+Ben Bradshaw and Peter Mandelson, both members of Brown's Cabinet, criticised the questioning, with Mandelson saying it showed "personal intrusiveness" and alleged the question was based on false rumours being spread by "extreme right wing" bloggers.
 Others took a different line – historian David Starkey told Question Time "we have a right to know" adding that Brown's recent behaviour had "suggest[ed] this is a man not completely in control", and former Home Secretary Charles Clarke suggested that Brown's health might have been a reason for the Prime Minister to stand down and that within the context of a long interview, it was reasonable also to ask Mr Brown about his health.
 The editor of the show, Barney Jones, defended the questioning in October 2009, saying:

 "We felt that with a general election looming and with former and current cabinet ministers warning of electoral defeat unless the party turned round its current position, a robust interview centred on the economy and the Prime Minister's leadership was appropriate.
 The former Home Secretary, Charles Clarke, suggested this month that health might be a reason for the Prime Minister to stand down and within the context of a long interview about policy it was reasonable also to ask Mr Brown about his health.
 The issue of his health and whether it affects his ability to perform the onerous job of leading the party and the country was pertinent, and has been raised with other Prime Ministers in the past."

 Marr himself, appearing at the Leveson Inquiry in May 2012, defending the question as "reasonable", but also regretted asking it, because it dominated newspaper headlines rather than the more serious policy points covered in the interview.
 Marr said: "I felt we got a lot out of that interview, with some important concessions made on the economy and other things.
 But the headlines were all about the pills question.
 It wasn’t worth it."
 Asked if that meant he did not feel the question itself was inappropriate, he answered: "Correct."
 Marr also noted that Brown did not seem annoyed by the question after the interview had ended, and that it was only "after about an hour" that he realised he had caused an incident.